Skip to content

 Database GUI

 Want to explore your data visually?
-Run bun --cwd db studio to open Drizzle Studio in your browser.
+Run bun db:studio to open Drizzle Studio in your browser.

 Authentication

-Better Auth is pre-configured but needs your touch:
+Better Auth is pre-configured with multiple authentication methods:

 1. Create environment file → Create .env.local (excluded from Git)

-2. Add OAuth credentials → Google, GitHub, etc.
+2. Add OAuth credentials → Google (and other providers you add)

 Example .env.local